 Take a virtual dive into a 2500-year-old shipwreck via the prototype underwater surveillance system, NOUS – which relies on MacArtney's underwater pluggable electrical SubConn® connectors for its steady performance.

-The Peristera shipwreck, off the Greek island of Alonnisos in the Aegean Sea, is described as ‘the Parthenon of shipwrecks’.
-It is located in the largest marine protected area in Europe and named after the small, almost deserted island close to where it was discovered.
-When this wooden vessel sank in the late 5th century BC, it took its cargo with it – which included some 4,000 amphorae, or characteristic Greek and Roman two-handled wine jars.
+The Peristera shipwreck, off the Greek island of Alonnisos in the Aegean Sea, is described as 'the Parthenon of shipwrecks'.
+It is located in Europe's largest marine protected area and named after the small, almost deserted island close to where it was discovered.
+When this wooden vessel sank in the late 5th century BC, it took its cargo with it, including some 4,000 amphorae, or characteristic Greek and Roman two-handled wine jars.

 Until now, this excellently preserved, ancient shipwreck has been strictly off-limits to divers of any kind.
 The Greek Ministry of Culture has prohibited diving, including snorkelling, to any of the country's underwater archaeological sites to protect them from looters.
 The dilemma for many historians and scientists has been: how can we preserve these ancient sites while still allowing people to appreciate their unique treasures?

 A new prototype may have the answer.
-The underwater surveillance system, NOUS, has already enabled the public to enjoy the Peristera ‘underwater museum’ via real-time video while also protecting it for future generations.
+The underwater surveillance system, NOUS, has enabled the public to enjoy the Peristera' underwater museum' via real-time video while protecting it for future generations.
 And after the success of the pilot project, the hope is that similar systems can now be applied at other underwater preservation sites.